roberttkahelin8/thingmajigs/wip_features.md

 * Disco Ball

 "Perhaps I will add these features, maybe later, maybe now, idk" features:
+* Writable gravestones (seems to be a bit tricky to implement based on the signs in mc)
 * Bigger Double Door Fridge
 * More Chairs
 * More Tables